|

 before a ceasefire is agreed.
 The Green Line is established - temporary

-borders which can be generally agreed by all sides.
+borders which can generally be agreed by all sides.
 Egypt gains the Gaza

 Strip while Jordan controls East Jerusalem and the West Bank region, but an